eraybasar/pesdk-docs/_guides/android/v5/customization/localization.md

 For more information take a look at the [Developer Guides](http://developer.android.com/guide/topics/resources/localization.html).

-## Right-to-left \(RTL\) support
+## Right-to-left \(RTL\) languages

-If you use a right-to-left language on a device running Android 4.2 or later, our SDK automatically changes the layout, including layout mirroring.
+If you want to incorporate a right-to-left language on a device running Android 4.2 or later, our SDK automatically mirrors the layout.
+If you want to test it, all you have to do is change the language on your device to a right-to-left language or turn on the "Force RTL layout" option in [Developer options](https://developer.android.com/studio/debug/dev-options.html#enable).

 ## Using the localization editor